melihcuneyter/melihcuneyter/README.md

 I am a software engineer interested in mobile applications.

 - 🌍 I'm based in Istanbul, Turkey
-- 🌱 I’m currently learning Swift, React-Native, NodeJS, Javascript, Java.
+- 🌱 I’m currently learning Swift and SwiftUI
-- 📫 How to reach me: melihcuneyter@hotmail.com
+- 📫 How to reach me: [With E-Mail](melihcuneyter@hotmail.com)

 ### Skills